willhampshire/Depresjon_ML/readme.md

 - **Mean Absolute Error:** 1.450e-01
 - **R-squared:** 0.998

+Anti-overfitting measures - dropout layers, L2 regularization, and early stopping (not triggered) - are implemented.
-Anti-overfitting measures are implemented - for smaller datasets, it can be easy to train to specific data rather than learning for a general example (e.g. noise is fitted into the model); dropout layers, L2 regularization, and early stopping (not triggered).
+For smaller datasets, it can be easy to train to specific data rather than learning for a general example (e.g. noise is fitted into the model).

 Mean Absolute Error of 0.145 indicates the average absolute difference between predicted and actual values.
 The value predicted is represented in the source data as 'madrs2'.